StackVista/stackstate-docs/configure/topology/tagging.md

 ## Define Tags

-Below are StackState's tagging restrictions, requirements, and suggestions:
+Below are Rancher Observability's tagging restrictions, requirements, and suggestions:

 1. Tags must **start with a letter** and after that may contain the characters listed below:
    * Alphanumerics